 Gigantic Gandikota – Grand Canyon of India – 13th century formation

-Situated at Telangana, Gandikota is termed as the Grand Canyon of India.
+Situated at Andhra Pradesh, Gandikota is termed as the Grand Canyon of India.
 It is no less breathtaking as compared to the Grand Canyon in USA, and it goes one scale up if you were to imagine the backdrop holding a sprawling lush green backdrop surrounded by huge Rocky Mountains and beneath flows the Pennar River.
 Sit on the rock and capture the panoramic view as it’s an epic Geographical creation that will force you to give an awestruck view.

 The Gandikota fort premises

 The fort premises look ancient and rustic, all thanks to the promising huge walls that stand as the protector.
 Its huge gate and immersive structure has witnessed a lot in the past.

 Huge held constructions and little minarets at the entrance make both Jama Masjid & Chaar Minar a perfect backdrop and a spokesperson of historical evidences.
 Imagine yourself surrounded by the great some great music, sprinkling the melody of love.

 Dedicated to Vishnu, Madhavaraya temple has protected some small statues and sculptures of Hindu Gods carved over the Gopuram and walls of the temple.
 Preserving the royal odyssey, every brick and sculptures becharms the magnitude of the old kingdom that once exists there.

 The temple was very much ruined but the main sanctum stood on an elevated platform.
 Despite of withstanding and witnessing so much, this temple has yet not lost the shine and elegance.